thingsdb/ThingsDocs/v0/content/node-api/new_backup.md

 ### Return value

-Returns the backup `ID` for the scheduled backup.
+Returns the backup `Id` for the scheduled backup.

 ### Example